nuejs/nue/packages/nuejs.org/docs/styling.md

-# Styling
+# Design Systems and Styling
 Go trough the simple blog.

+## Design Systems
+Plnned or not.
+CSS forces you to think in terms of design systems.
+CSS architecture

 !
-No CSS --> With CSS

-## CSS architecture

-!
-IMG simple blog / CSS
+CSS architecture or the simple blog

-## Globals
+### Globals
-CSS is global by nature.
-Consistent typography, colors, sizing, spacing, layout, and transitions to make the website feel like one cohesive unit.
+Global styling defines typography, colors, sizing, spacing, layout, and transitions to make the website feel like one cohesive unit.
+These styles makes the bulk of your design system:

 These files are automatically.
 Define a [design system][#ds]